RoskiDeluge/luminous/README.md

 # the luminous

+11-19-20 \
+Artificial Intelligence as the latest communications medium.

+Media were information conveyors (Shannon), gatekeepers (Laswell), extensions of our our senses (McLuhan), agenda setters (Chomsky & Herman).

+The ability of AI to take on a mediating role seems innocuous now in the context of ham fisted agents like Alexa, Siri, Watson, Cortana, and "Hey Google."
+But those personifications of this medium are as removed from their final form, as the telegraph was from the electric telegraph (Gleick 2011).

 11-5-20 \
 The process of abstraction feeds back into the process of acceleration, reaching toward a limit point, an asymptotic dynamic.